LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 ![](img/socialconnect-user-guide-26.png)

-### Analytics

-SocialConnect will not add any additional metrics or capabilities to the LiveEngage reporting facilities.
-All existing facilities, such as the Report Builder, should operate with SocialConnect as expected.

 ### Routing

 SocialConnect will support basic routing of a social media channel (e.g. Facebook or Twitter) to a single Skill.
 Each channel will map to a separate skill.

 More complex routing can be supported through professional services (e.g. Automation routing bot).
 More complex routing and public filtering will not be supported in the initial MVP but will be supported in future phases of the SocialConnect product.

-### Automation

-SocialConnect will initially enable automations that support text messaging, and only for private conversations.
-In the future SocialConnect can be expanded to support structured content messages as well as be enabled for Public automations.
-As expected, routing and CSAT bots can be enabled via professional services.

-### API

-SocialConnect will neither introduce nor modify any customer facing APIs.
+{: .notice}
+SocialConnect will not add any additional metrics or capabilities to the LiveEngage reporting facilities.
+All existing facilities, such as the Report Builder, should operate with SocialConnect as expected.